flats/flats.github.io/source/_posts/2015-12-02-getting-to-know-rubys-map-and-reduce.markdown

   }.join "\n"
 end
 ```
-There's nothing too remarkable about this method, but I'm going to break it down because it's a good example of map in action.
+There's nothing too remarkable about this method, but I'm going to break it down because it's a good example of `#map` in some very widely used code.
 This code is proobably executing somewhere at this very moment.

 - - -